Quick Start#

 Rust#

 TVM-FFI’s Rust API tvm_ffi::Module::load_from_file loads add_one_cpu.so or add_one_cuda.so and then retrieves a function add_one_cpu or add_one_cuda from it.
-This procedure is identical to those in C++ and Python:
+This mirrors the C++ and Python flows:

 fn run_add_one(x: &Tensor, y: &Tensor) -> Result<()> {